Rahulghuge94/trading_expiry/README.md

 # trading_expiry
-library to fetch nse trading holiday.
+library to fetch nse trading expiry and holiday.

 ## installation
 install using pip